A Mechanistic Analysis of Transformers for Dynamical Systems: Conclusions and Future Directions

 \subsection{Future directions}

-These findings suggest that standard Transformer components inherited from NLP are not inherently optimal for physical dynamics.
-Future research should focus on aligning architectural inductive biases with the mathematical structure of dynamical systems: \begin{itemize} \item \textbf{Multi-head attention and spectral expressivity}: While a single head is constrained to convex combinations, an open question is whether multi-head attention can circumvent the spectral limitations identified in \autoref{sec:lin_systems}.
-Interactions across heads might enable subtractive or complementary combinations that recover mixed-sign autoregressive structure, or different heads might specialize in distinct modes to mitigate folding or collapse of the latent representation.
-Rigorous analysis of whether such head-wise specialization can preserve correct spectral structure while enabling richer state representations remains an important direction.
+These findings suggest that standard Transformer components inherited from Natural Language Processing (NLP) are not inherently optimal for physical dynamics.
+Future research should focus on aligning architectural inductive biases with the mathematical structure of dynamical systems: \begin{itemize} \item \emph{Multi-head attention and spectral expressivity}: The two-head experiment in \ref{sec:two_head_sdof_appendix} shows that signed recombination across heads can remove the simplest mixed-sign restriction present in the single-head scalar setting.
+A remaining question is how this mechanism scales in larger multi-head architectures: whether different heads specialize in distinct modal components, whether the resulting head-wise recombination preserves the correct spectral structure over longer rollouts, and whether multi-head attention can also reduce folding or collapse in nonlinear latent representations.

-\item \textbf{Mechanistic Interpretability for stiff and multiscale systems:} Our results indicate that the primary computational benefit of training Transformers arises in partial observation regimes, where attention supports delay-based state reconstruction.
+\item \emph{Mechanistic Interpretability for stiff and multiscale systems:} Our results indicate that the primary computational benefit of training Transformers arises in partial observation regimes, where attention supports delay-based state reconstruction.
 Whether this conclusion extends to systems with strong stiffness or pronounced multiscale structure is an open question.
 In such regimes, attention may offer additional advantages by adaptively integrating information across disparate time scales, even when the full state is observable.
 Systematically investigating these settings would clarify when attention-based architectures genuinely outperform classical approaches.
 From the perspective of Backward Error Analysis, such investigations could reveal whether Transformers learn an Inverse Modified Differential Equation (IMDE) \cite{Zhu2023ImplementationA}, effectively adapting their implicit numerical scheme to the system's varying time scales and stiffness.
-This could provide a rigorous mathematical grounding for their empirical success in stiff and multiscale dynamical regimes.
+A controlled validation would require full-state observations at a prescribed sampling interval, together with a comparison between the Transformer's learned discrete map and the IMDE computed for a reference integrator.